 - Add the tomatoes to a fresh arugula salad, or alongside freshly sliced mozzarella, and then top with chopped fresh herbs.

 - Try using an infused olive oil (such as lemon or garlic) for even more flavor.

-- Store the tomatoes in a jar covered with the olive oil.
-If you have leftover olive oil you can also store it in the refrigerator and use it in cooking or salad dressings.
+- If you have leftover olive oil you can also store it in the refrigerator and use it for cooking or in salads.